 + The 2020 Reading Challenge.
 There are different levels, and different categories in each level.
 There are a lot of options but this reading challenge will also help challenge you to come out of your comfort zone.
 Get reading!

 + 52 Books in 52 Weeks.
-The goal is to read 52 books.
-In the graphic (free printable) there are 52 different book categories – find a book that meets the criteria and check it off!
-The goal is to stretch ourselves to beyond our regular reading.
+The goal is to read 52 books from the 52 different categories provided – find a book that meets the criteria and check it off!

 + Read 52 Books in 52 Weeks.
 The goal is to read 52 books this year.
 How you get there is up to you, but there are a variety of challenges including a new 52 Books Bingo as well as A to Z, Chunky, Dusty and Feed Your Muse to assist us in our reading adventures.